-Multicolored Asian Lady Beetle (MALB)
+Multicolored Asian Lady Beetle (MALB).
+MALB was introduced into the US from

-MALB was introduced into the US from Asia to help control aphid pests.
+Asia to help control aphid pests.
 It has spread to many areas in the southern and eastern US and into Ontario Canada and has generally been an effective biological control agent.
 However, it has the habit of moving into vineyards in the fall near harvest time.
-When disturbed, the adult MALB releases a defensive chemical out of its joints that helps it ward off enemies.
-Unfortunately, the defensive chemical has a nasty taste and bad odor that gets carried into the juice and wine.
-Relatively low densities of MALB (10 per grape lug) can cause off -flavors in juice and wine.
+When disturbed, the adult MALB releases a defensive chemical out of its joints (methoxypyrazines) that helps it ward off enemies.
+Unfortunately, the defensive chemical has a nasty taste and offensive odor for people at very low detection levels that gets carried into the juice and wine.
+Relatively low densities of MALB (10 per grape lug) can cause off-flavors in juice and wine.
 MALB is sporadic both in where it shows up during a given year and from year to year.
 Vineyards in the Niagara Peninsula in Canada appear particularly vulnerable.
 Also, vineyards adjacent to soybeans in a year when soybean aphid is abundant may be more vulnerable.
 I recommend that you scout your vineyards before harvest to see if MALB is present.
 The economic injury level for Concord grapes has been established at about 6 beetles per 10 pounds of fruit by National Grape Cooperative.
 For wine grapes, something in the range of 5 beetles per 25 clusters could result in off-flavors.
 There could be several different species of ladybugs in your vineyard but probably only MALB would be at high densities on the clusters.
-You can recognize MALB by the black markings directly behind the head that look like an M or W depending on which direction you
+You can recognize MALB by the black markings directly behind the head that look like an M or W depending on which direction you look from (Fig. 21).
+The color or number of spots is variable.
+I would also pay attention to the crop updates of the regional grape extension programs to see if and when MALB is turning up in vinevards.
+Late harvested varieties are usually the most vulnerable.
+The abundance of MALB appears to be closely tied to the abundance of soybean aphid, which tends to alternate between high and low years.